Your net worth is more than just the balance in your bank account. It’s a measure of your financial health.

 Being someone else’s bank allows you to generate passive income that can boost your net worth.
-Private loans, notes and trust deeds are investments where you loan money to private individuals or entities in exchange for interest, said Aaron Norris, vice president of The Norris Group, a California real estate investment company.
+Private loans, notes and trust deeds are investments where you loan money to private individuals or entities in exchange for interest.

 13. Permanent Life Insurance

-Most people assume they can’t access their life insurance unless something happens to them.
-But this isn’t necessarily the case, said Sam Price, owner and independent insurance broker at Assurance Financial Solutions in Birmingham, Ala.
+Most people assume they can’t access their life insurance unless something happens to them, but that isn’t always true.

-If you’re interested in getting permanent life insurance, Price recommended working with an independent life insurance broker.
+If you’re interested in getting permanent life insurance, consider working with an independent life insurance broker.

-The car you drive can majorly impact your residual income.
+The car you drive can put a major dent in your residual income.
 Flashy sports cars and luxury automobiles are nice, but along with hefty monthly payments, they’re also the most expensive to insure, according to Insure.com.